-Rubio Monocoat Oil Plus 2C is Fit for Food
+Rubio Monocoat Oil Plus 2C shows Food Contact Compliance

-, then the combination of the wood and our Oil Plus 2C is also safe and therefore ‘fit for food’, in regulation with EC n° 1935/2004.
+It is therefore safe to use Rubio Monocoat Oil Plus 2C (A+B) on a wooden surface that is in itself food safe, then the combination of the wood and our Oil Plus 2C is also safe and therefore in compliance with regulation EC n° 1935/2004.
 This declaration is the result of an official test, done by Eurofins, an official independent testing institute.
 Click here for more information.

 The aim of this classification is to enhance the development and use of low-emitting building materials.
 The classification presents emission requirements for the materials used in ordinary work spaces and residences with respect to good indoor air quality.
 M1 stands for low emissions.